 Arqit began commercializing its products in the fiscal year ended September 30, 2021.
 Arqit has already signed contracts for its services with large companies and government institutions.
 Arqit sold its product to select early customers on a master distribution agreement basis, an enterprise license basis and as a platform as a service, including BT plc, AUCloud and Nine23.
 Arqit announced in December 2022 that it will focus on selling its products on a Platform as a Service basis, primarily through channel partners and distributors, which is expected to generate annual recurring revenue.
-Arqit platform as a service will be sold as standardized products to specific target markets or a Private Instance to customers to require control of the end-to-end technology.
-Arqit has announced channel partnerships and distribution agreements with Juniper, Fortinet, AWS, TraxPay, Exclusive Networks, Sierra Nevada Corporation Mission Systems UK, SecureCloud+, DETASAD, Advanced International Electronic Equipment Company, and Carahsoft through which it will sell directly and indirectly to end customers.
-Arait is currently engaged in discussions with additional customers, channel partners and distributors.
+Arqit platform as a service will be sold as standardized products to specific target markets or a Private Instance to customers to require control of the end-to-end technology Arqit has established relationships with Sparkle, Juniper Networks, Fortinet, AWS, Dell, Sierra Nevada Corporation Mission Systems UK (SNC), SecureCloud+, Exclusive Networks, DETASAD, AIEE Carahsoft and SoftIron.
+Pursuant to these relationships, channel partners will offer the SKA-PlatformTM and/or Arqit's standardized products directly or indirectly to customers as part of their integrated product offering.
+Going forward Arqit intends to primarily focus on maximizing sales opportunities through these and other potential major technology partners.
+Arqit is currently engaged in discussions with additional customers, channel partners and distributors.